tadasant/CodeClippy/CONTRIBUTING.md

 # Contribution License Agreement (CLA)

-We have no CLA for contributors to sign; contributions to PyClippy are governed by the "license in = license out" model of Apache 2.0.
+We have no CLA for contributors to sign; contributions to CodeClippy are governed by the "license in = license out" model of Apache 2.0.